 As well as helping to reduce slices, adjustable drivers can sort out hooks and other undesirable drives, depending on how you adjust them.

 Opting for an adjustable driver is also a good investment in the long term, as it means you don’t have to change clubs when your swing changes over time.
-You can simply adjust the loft of the club and see if it has the desired effect.
+You can simply adjust the club’s loft and see if it has the desired effect.

 Correcting Slices off the Tee!